-- If you’re in Auckland or Porirua and your child fits the criteria above, they can have their throat checked at a free sore throat clinic.
+- If you’re in Auckland, Porirua or Hutt Valley and your child fits the criteria above, they can have their throat checked at a free sore throat clinic.
 You can also call Healthline on 0800 611 116 to find a clinic near you.

 If your child is given antibiotics it’s important that they take the full 10-day course to stop them from developing rheumatic fever.

 Rheumatic fever is likely to come back in people who don’t take low-dose antibiotics continually, especially in the first 3–5 years after the first episode of the disease.
 Your child will need extra medical care for many years, including 10 years of monthly penicillin (antibiotic) injections.